Asa Akira: Early life

-A native of New York City, Akira grew up in an upper middle-class family and attended private schools in New York and Japan.
+A native of Manhattan, New York, Akira grew up in an upper middle-class family and attended private schools in New York and Japan.
 She lived in Tokyo for four years before moving back to the United States in her teens.

+Before and after moving back to Manhattan, Asa grew up in Manhattan's SoHo neighborhood.

 Asa is her real first name, which means "morning" in Japanese.
 Her professional surname was taken from the anime film Akira.

 Career

 Pornographic career

 Akira began working as a dominatrix when she was 19 years old.
 She later worked as a stripper at the Hustler Club in New York.
 In 2006–2007 she was a regular on the Bubba the Love Sponge radio show and was known as the "Show Whore".
 Her first boy-girl scene was with Travis Knight for Gina Lynn Productions, after having already done several girl-girl scenes, mainly with Lynn.
 She then signed a contract with Vouyer Media before becoming a freelancer six months later.

 Akira received several award nominations for her role in David Aaron Clark's 2009 film, Pure, in which she plays a telephonist at a fetish dungeon who has an affair with the head-mistress' husband.

 Akira co-hosted the 30th Annual AVN Awards alongside pornographic actress Jesse Jane and comedian April Macie.
 She won the AVN Female Performer of the Year Award that night.
 She was also the most awarded person during that ceremony.

 In 2013, she made her directorial debut with Elegant Angel's Gangbanged 6.

 On October 9, 2013, Akira announced that she signed an exclusive performing contract with Wicked Pictures.
 Her debut film as a contract performer for the company was Asa Is Wicked.